 Requests for data and information from the AIHW under the FOI Act should be referred to the AIHW Freedom of Information Officer at foi@aihw.gov.au.
-Decisions on whether AIHW data can be released under the FOI Act in response to an FOI request can only be made by the FOI Officer.
+Decisions on whether AIHW data can be released under the FOI Act in response to an FOI request are made by the FOI Officer.